About the Program

 Clinical Anesthesia - 1 Year

-The CA-1 year begins with an eight-week orientation period during which residents are assigned faculty and resident preceptors.
-The preceptors provide basic instruction in preanesthetic evaluation, preparation of the operating room for an anesthetic, and the conduct of and recovery from anesthesia.
+The CA-1 year begins with an eight-week orientation period during which residents are introduced to their new roles in the operating room.
+Resident and Faculty preceptors guide you through your first eight weeks in the operating rooms, and formal didactic sessions provide basic instruction in preanesthetic evaluation, preparation of the operating room for an anesthetic, and the conduct of and recovery from anesthesia.

 During the CA-1 year, residents are primarily assigned to non-subspecialty anesthesia cases (orthopedics, general surgery, gynecology, plastic surgery, ENT, oral surgery).
 As residents progress, they will be assigned more complex patients having more complex surgical procedures.
-The subspecialty areas that will be introduced in the CA-1 year are critical care medicine, obstetric anesthesia, pre-anesthetic assessment clinic, and cardiac anesthesia (for approximately 75% of the CA-1 class), and post-anesthesia care unit.
-Residents may at this point in their career, opt to pursue the clinical scientist track.
+Several subspeciality areas may be introduced during CA-1 year such as critical care medicine, pre-anesthetic assessment clinic, cardiac anesthesia, regional anesthesia, obstetric anesthesia, and post-anesthesia care unit.
+Early exposure to subspecialty rotations will be based on resident interest and training suitability.
+At this point in their training, residents may also opt to pursue the clinical scientist track.

 Clinical Anesthesia - 2 Year